Benefits Changes for 2026

 -

-any child under age 13 who you can claim as your dependent for federal income tax purposes
+A child under age 13 whom you claim as a dependent for federal tax purposes

 -

-your spouse who is physically or mentally unable to care for himself or herself and who lives with you for more than half the year
+A spouse or domestic partner who is physically or mentally unable to care for themselves and lives with you for more than half the year

 -